martamakes/c-formatter-42-ext/wrapper/README.md

 1. Install the extension as usual
 2. Configure the extension to use `c_formatter_42_wrapper` instead of `c_formatter_42`
+3. Enable enhanced mode and set your 42 intra handle and email in the settings

 ### VSCode / Cursor